kishonadiaz/MaskOn/README.md

 It uses MediaPipe face landmarks & segmentation for tracking and Three.js for rendering.
 Designed to run inside a WebView hosted by a __.NET 8__ WPF app.
 That allow you to have a mask on your face while straming or recording videos It is simular to Snap Camera and vTuber
+IN the Camera feed you need to place the webcam to be cented there is a blue cicle to help you with that center the cicle close to your nose or until mask eyes cover your eyes

 ## Key features
 - Real-time face landmark detection using MediaPipe Face Landmarker (WASM / GPU delegate).